 Dr. Paul Singh (USA) demonstrates the use of titratable illumination to view floaters that are within the posterior capsule clearly – whilst also viewing the retina.

 Reflex Technology™ incorporates a proprietary slit lamp illumination tower design, which converges the operator’s vision, the target illumination, and the treatment beam along the same optical path and onto the same optical plane.
 The illumination tower can be used coaxially to enhance the view of the target opacity and more effectively vaporize it.

-In this video, Paul I. Singh, MD (USA) uses the Ultra Q Reflex™ laser to perform Laser Floater Treatment in a patient with a multi-focal lens.
+In this video, Paul I. Singh, MD (USA) uses the Ultra Q Reflex™ laser to perform Posterior Membranectomy in a patient with a multi-focal lens.

 According to iTrack™ expert Mark J. Gallardo, MD (USA), proper visualization of the nasal drainage angle is crucial to the success of ABiC™.